power2dmax/CAM-Python/README.rst

 while keeping an eye on the progress of their mortgage.
 This program utilizes the Python modules; PyQt5, SQLite, and pyqtgrapgh

-Platformer Games is a directory with samples of Platformer style games written in Python while using the PyGame or Arcade module
+Platformer Games is a directory with a couple of Platformer 2D style games written in Python.
+The "Alien Charge" platform bame is a one level game written in Python and PyGame.
+"G's Grand Adventure" is a multi level platfrom game written in Python and Arcade.